Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 |8||85,000||$1,000 - $2,000+||1.2 to 2.3 cents||1.5 cents|

-As you can see, most categories can offer a sizable range in point value.
-But you can usually expect to get at least 1 cent per point or more if you are willing to search around.
+As you can see, most categories offer a sizeable range in point value, but you can usually expect to get one cent per point or more if you are willing to search around.
 Some categories really stand out as great savings opportunities.

-Here Are The 2 Sweet Spots For Marriott Reward Nights
+Here Are the Two Sweet Spots for Marriott Reward Nights

-At only 7,500 Marriott points per night, it is easy to accrue the points towards a free night at a category 1 hotel.
-Often these hotels still run over $100, and often creak up towards $150.
-The hotels in this category are often comparable (in price and amenities) to many of those in categories 2 and 3, but for far fewer points.
-This presents a great opportunity to get a lot of value from a small number of points (over 2 cents per point in many cases).
+At only 7,500 Marriott points per night, it is easy to accrue the points for a free night at a Category 1 hotel.
+Often these hotels still run over $100, and even creak up toward $150.
+The hotels in this category are often comparable (in price and amenities) to many of those in Categories 2 and 3, but for far fewer points.
+This presents a great opportunity to get a lot of value from a small number of points (over two cents per point in many cases).

 Categories 3 and 4 are fairly uninspiring.
 This is the lowest point value on average across any of the categories.
 I wouldn’t recommend redeeming nights within these categories unless you have a good reason or find an exceptional deal.
 You are better off paying cash and earning points for your stay within this category, instead of redeeming points.

-Category 6 is the best overall value in my opinion, purely from the perspective of point value.
-In general, each point will be worth more in this category than any other category on Marriott’s list.
-Many of The Ritz-Carlton hotels emerge in this category as exceptional deals.
-There are also many premium hotel brands like Westin, Autograph Collection, Renaissance, St. Regis, and more.
+Category 6 is the best overall value, in my opinion, for point value.
+In general, each point will be worth more in this category than in any other category on Marriott’s list.
+Many of the Ritz-Carlton hotels emerge in this category as exceptional deals.
+There are also many premium hotel brands like Westin, Autograph Collection, Renaissance and St. Regis.

-Unfortunately, Marriott is shifting some of the best values within the category 7 into a new category 8.
+Unfortunately, Marriott is shifting some of the best values within Category 7 into a new Category 8.
 This new category costs 15,000 more points per night, which has a significant impact on the value of your points.
-But even at the new reward rate, it contains Marriott’s finest hotels and virtually all of them will still offer over 1 cent per point or more.
+But even at the new reward rate, it contains Marriott’s finest hotels and virtually all of them will still offer more than one cent per point or more.

 Here are some examples of the best deals I found in the Marriott reward system.